Ankur/Prep-FTC-Team/README.md

 # FTC for Prep

+## What is the FIRST Tech Challenge?

+FIRST Tech Challenge (FTC) is a student-centered activity that focuses on giving students a unique and stimulating experience.
+Each year, Teams participate in a new Game that requires them to design, build, test, and program autonomous and driver-operated Robots that must perform a series of tasks.

+## Skills involved include:
+* Planning, brainstorming, and creative problem- solving.
+* Research and technical skills.
+* Collaboration and Teamwork.
+* Appreciation of differences and respect for the ideas and contributions of others

 ## Why

 * Our goal is to open doors for our community, and get others to get involved in innovation, science, and an explorative mindset.